-9. How do I file my complaint with the Clerk of Court? (back to top)
+How do I file my complaint with the Clerk of Court?

-If you are mailing or bringing your complaint form to the court, you must have three copies of the completed forms and any exhibits that you wish to file with your complaint to the Court.
+If you are mailing or bringing your complaint form to the court, you must include the original plus three copies of the completed forms and any exhibits that you wish to file with your complaint to the Court.
 The two required forms are: (1) the Complaint, and (2) Clerk of Court’s Civil Cover Sheet.
 If you are suing more than one defendant, you must bring an extra copy of the Complaint and any attachments for each additional defendant.

 You must pay a filing fee of $78.00 when you file your complaint.
 The Clerk of Court accepts cash, checks, money orders, or credit cards (VISA or MasterCard.)
 Fees are payable to “Clerk of the Franklin County Municipal Court.”
 You can mail checks and money orders with your forms to the Small Claims Division.
 If you want to pay with a credit card payment, you must pay in person at the Clerk of Court’s office.
 The Court will mail you a Notice of your trial date within a few days.
 Trials usually take place at 1:30 p.m. or 2:00 p.m., Monday through Thursday.